SoCalledChristian/socalledchristian.github.io/cheat-sheets/five-gospels.md

 title: Five Gospels
 ---

-Most people don't realize the "Gospel of Paul" preceded the other four!
+Did you know that the "Gospel of Paul" preceded the other four?
+Do you think you know what it says?
+- Did Paul preach the same gospel as Jesus?
+- Did Jesus call *everyone* to repentance?
+Did Paul call *anyone*?
+- Does God actually forgive sins?

 [Download the PDF](/assets/pdfs/five-gospels.pdf), and add your comments below.